MJE43/Limbo-Data/README.md

 # Limbo-Data
+- Collection of Stake.us Limbo target multiplier data from different seeds.
+- Data is stored in Markdown Tables.
+- Only interested in multipliers > 1000x
-a markdown wiki of stake.us limbo target (1000x+) data from many different seeds seed data generated and exported using https://casinosimulator.netlify.app/ Export target data as csv --> GPT 4--> Markdown Tables
+- Seed data generated and exported using https://casinosimulator.netlify.app/
+- Export target data as csv --> GPT4 converts into markdown tables